yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-010_Login_Using_Log_In_Button.md

 ---

 ## ✅ Expected Result

-The user should be successfully logged into the system
+- User is successfully logged in
+- User is redirected to the Product Catalog page